The Challenge

 kidnapped calves’ and kids’ milk sucked out for us,

-frantic, calling their young, stolen almost moment they’re born,
+their young, stolen almost moment they’re born, who

-who come of semen guns men thrust deep into their
+come of semen guns men thrust deep, up to their elbows,

 until their uteri drop out, drag on fecal-smeared